Keto Carrot Cake

 Arman’s recipe tips

 • Make an 8-layer cake.
-While totally optional, I like the look of a multi-layered cake.
+While totally optional, I like to do this when I’m entertaining, and it’s super easy.
 You won’t have to change any proportions; simply slice each cake into 4 thin pieces.

 • Don’t overbake the cake.
 It’ll continue to cook as it cools, so remove it from the oven as soon as a toothpick comes out mostly clean.